ElementsProject/lightning/doc/lightningd-config.5.md

   The port number for the GRPC plugin to listen for incoming connections; default is not to activate the plugin at all.

+* **grpc-msg-buffer-size**=*number* [plugin `cln-grpc`]

+  The size of the buffer used by the GRPC-plugin.
+This buffer stores notifications between receiving them from lightningd and forwarding them over grpc.
+If buffer overflow occurs some notifications will not be delivered.

 ### Lightning node customization options

 * **recover**=*hsmsecret*